Guidelines for Minisymposia

 As in previous years, the technical program of PASC18 is organized around eight scientific domains:

 - Climate and Weather

 - Emerging Application Domains (e.g. Social Sciences, Finance, …)

-A minisymposium at PASC18 is a two-hour session of four presentations on a topic of current importance in computational science that showcases research related to domain science, applied mathematics, computer science or software engineering.
+A minisymposium is a two-hour session on a topic of current importance in computational science that showcases research related to domain science, applied mathematics, computer science and software engineering, and is an ideal platform for promoting interdisciplinary communication.
 Proposals that address aspects emphasizing the close coupling of data and computation in current and future high performance computing applications – as indicated by the theme of PASC18: Fast and Big Data, Fast and Big Computation – are particularly welcome.